-TBUK's Board and Senior Management are committed to establishing a positive risk intelligent culture, where everyone understands the approach to risk, takes personal responsibility to manage risk, and ensures fair customer outcomes in everything they do.
-Transparency of risk reporting and effective, open challenge is strongly encouraged which is in direct alignment with the Triodos Bank values.
+TBUK's Board and Senior Management are committed to establishing a positive risk intelligent culture.
+Amongst other factors, TBUK's Board defines its target risk culture as one where: everyone understands the approach to risk, takes personal responsibility to manage risk, and ensures the delivery of good customer outcomes in everything they do with the customer central to decision making; transparent risk reporting and effective, open challenge is strongly encouraged; the effectiveness of the risk capabilities and capacity of co-workers is continually monitored to maintain alignment to TBUK's risk profile in conjunction with the Training & Competence Scheme; and all co-workers act in a timely risk aware manner.
 Risk Culture is therefore a key component of TBUK's RMF.